 Important Changes Due to COVID-19

 Our volunteers and partners are the heart of our organization; building our homes and helping our office and ReStore run smoothly every day.
-However, due to the health concerns of COVID-19, Fauquier Habitat has canceled volunteer events and service activities until further notice.
-During this time, our office, build site, and ReStore will be operated only by staff.
+However, due to the health concerns of COVID-19, Fauquier Habitat has canceled large volunteer events and service activities until further notice.
+During this time, our office, building site, and ReStore will be operated by staff and core volunteers.

 Mortgage and rent payments, monetary donations, and other correspondence can be dropped in the office mail slot or mailed to 98 Alexandria Pike, Suite 43 Warrenton, VA 20186.
 You may still reach us at the office (540) 341-4952 or ReStore (540) 216-3447.

 Our Fauquier Restore is open to the public Wednesday through Friday, 10 - 4, and Saturday 10 - 2.

 We remain incredibly thankful for your support, service, and understanding.
 Please stay safe and healthy as we work together through this.

 Chief Executive Officer